 Skip to main content

 A tokenised repurchase agreement (repo) is a two-part transaction where one party sells a tokenised bond to another and agrees to repurchase it at a later date, typically at a slightly higher price.
-It is one of the most common instruments in fixed-income markets and is frequently used for short-term borrowing against collateral.
-KeyStone models a repo as two linked DvP settlements: an opening leg and a closing leg.
+It is one of the most common instruments in fixed-income markets.
+KeyStone handles repo as two linked DvP settlements - an opening leg and a closing leg.
+What happens between legs is not KeyStone’s concern.

 Lifecycle